-- How can I get my child to the program if he does not agree to go?
-Best Choice will help you with how to safely get your child to the program.
-Once the school has been selected and the child has been approved, we will give you some tips on how to speak with your child about the program.
+- How can I get my child into the program if he does not agree to go?
+Best Choice will help you get your child into the program safely.
+Once the school has been selected, and the child has been approved, we will give you some tips on how to speak with your child about the program.
 Since every situation is different, we suggest you wait to say anything to the child until after the decision is made.
-Based on your situation, we will coach you on how to proceed with getting him to the program.
+Based on your situation, we will coach you on how to get him into the program.

-DENIAL: The first stage is “Denial”.
-Most troubled adolescents fail to acknowledge they have any issues, even if they are getting into a lot of trouble at home.
-While in this “foot-dragging” stage, the child holds on to a lot of anger and no behavioral progress is made as the child sees no need to change.
+DENIAL: The first stage is “Denial.”
+Most troubled adolescents fail to acknowledge they have any issues, even if they get into a lot of trouble at home.
+While in this “foot-dragging” stage, the child holds on to a lot of anger, and no behavioral progress is made as the child sees no need to change.

-MANIPULATION: The second stage is “Manipulation”.
-Once the child realizes that the program and parents are working together and their issues are being exposed, they will usually find ways to appear outwardly to be changing, but with no intention of making any real changes in their life.
-This is the most difficult stage as it appears to the parent and the program that real progress is being made.
+MANIPULATION: The second stage is “Manipulation.”
+Once the child realizes that the program and parents are working together and their issues are being exposed, they will usually find ways to appear outwardly to be changing, but with no intention of making any fundamental changes in their life.
+This is the most challenging stage as it appears to the parent and the program that real progress is being made.
 Unfortunately, some parents will even take their child home prematurely without realizing these changes are only manipulative and fake.
-In an effort to shortcut through the program and go home early, the child will participate in the program, follow rules, and go through all the motions.
-Once a parent is firm with the process and clearly communicates to the child that even though they appear to be doing better, they must complete the entire program, they will realize that superficial change and manipulation have not helped, so they will fall back into a period of anger.
-But soon they will realize that the only way to be successful is to make true changes.
-Once this happens the child will move to the third stage which is “Implementation.”
+To shortcut through the program and go home early, the child will participate in the program, follow the rules, and go through all the motions.
+Once a parent is firm with the process and communicates to the child that even though they appear to be doing better, they must complete the entire program, they will realize that superficial change and manipulation have not helped so they will fall back into a period of anger.
+But soon, they will realize that the only way to be successful is to make genuine changes.
+Once this happens, the child will move to the third stage, “Implementation.”

 - Why is it important to get my troubled teen far away from his/her peers?
-Most parents are not excited about selecting a program further from home; however, it actually can be very beneficial in a child’s treatment.
-When a child is further from home he/she has a sense of a clean fresh start.
-He/she is now in a completely new environment, Second, he/she is much less likely to run away from the program.
-Third, the program won’t have to be concerned about former negative peer groups coming and causing issues near the program or trying to help the child “escape”.
-Having the child further from home helps him/her take the program more seriously too and they won’t have the perception that the parents are around the corner and going to come to rescue them as soon as they complain about something., Lastly, and most importantly, looking further from home allows you to look at all your options and select the option that is best for your child’s needs.
+Most parents are not excited about selecting a program further from home; however, it can benefit a child’s treatment.
+When a child is further from home, he/she has a sense of a clean, fresh start.
+He/she is now in a completely new environment; Second, he/she is much less likely to run away from the program.
+Third, the program won’t have to be concerned about former negative peer groups coming and causing issues near the program or trying to help the child “escape.”
+Having the child further from home helps him/her take the program more seriously too, and they won’t have the perception that the parents are around the corner and going to come to rescue them as soon as they complain about something., Lastly, and most importantly, looking further from home allows you to look at all your options and select the best option for your child’s needs.

 - Why do some teens fail to engage in therapeutic programs?
-We find that the greatest reason for lack of success for a troubled teen making a life change has to do with parents not being steadfast with the child.
-Those who fail to make it clear to the child that they will have to be in the program for “as long as it takes,” will usually find it a waste of money.
+We find that the most significant reason for the lack of success for a troubled teen making a life change is parents not being steadfast with the child.
+Those who fail to make it clear to the child that they will have to be in the program for “as long as it takes” will usually find it a waste of money.
 Any wavering by either parent will often short-circuit the whole process.
 Kids who think they are going home without working on their attitudes and behaviors will not want to change and will drag their feet until the day they are taken home.
 But once the child understands that the parents are serious about sticking with it, the child will begin to get with the program and with the counseling and mentoring that the program provides